codeigniter4/CodeIgniter4/user_guide_src/source/libraries/security.rst

 	// Generates: <meta name="{csrf_header}" content="{csrf_hash}" />
 	<?= csrf_meta() ?>

-The order of checking the avability of the CSRF token is as follows:
+The order of checking the availability of the CSRF token is as follows:

 1. ``$_POST`` array
 2. Http header